v3io/helm-charts/stable/pipelines-v2/README.md

 ### Common overrides

 - **`configurations.ui.replicas`**: Number of `ml-pipeline-ui` replicas to run.
 Default: `1`.
+- **`storageMode.archiveLogs`**: Whether Argo additionally archives each workflow step's own container logs into the artifact repository (separate from whatever the step itself writes there).
+Default: `true`, for backward compatibility.

 ## TODOS:
 There are some unresolved issues in this project